 Schools serve a number of functions in our society beyond just transmitting academic knowledge and skills.
 In this lesson, we differentiate between manifest and latent functions of schools and discuss examples of each.

 4. Community-Based Learning: Definition & Examples

 Community-based learning brings together the community with academic learning through various types of instructional strategies.
-This lesson will describe types of community-based learning, provide examples, and discusses the benefits of its use.
+This lesson describes they types of community-based learning, provides examples, and discusses the benefits of its use.

 5. School Controversies: Self-Fulfilling Prophecies and Tracking

 In this lesson, we define self-fulfilling prophecies and tracking, two controversial elements of education today.
 We will also discuss the educational advantages and disadvantages of each element.